2019-ncovgroup/data/index.md

 ### Code
 {: .no_toc }

-Code to help users understand the methodology and use the data are included in the following repository.
+Code to help users understand the methodology and use the data are included in the
-<a href="https://github.com/globus-labs/covid-analyses">Globus Labs Covid Analyses</a>
+<a href="https://github.com/globus-labs/covid-analyses">Globus Labs Covid Analyses</a> GitHub repository.

 ##  Data Extraction from Literature to Identify Antiviral Molecules
 The data extraction team is working to extract a set of known antiviral molecules that have been previously tested against coronaviruses.